the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 };
 ~~~~~~~

-This could be a real world response when asking for a remote server for data.
+This could be a real world response when asking a remote server for data.
 You will learn later how you perform such requests, however, what matters is that nested objects are everywhere.
 In order to access these objects, you are using the dot notation.
 For example, reading the first user's `firstName` is done as follows:

 {title="index.js",lang="javascript"}
 ~~~~~~~